coverclock/com-diag-hazer/README.md

            -W NMEA     Collapse escapes, append checksum, and write to DEVICE.
            -V          Print release, vintage, and revision on standard output.
            -b BPS      Use BPS bits per second for DEVICE.
-           -c          Take 1PPS from from DCD (requires -D and implies -m).
+           -c          Take 1PPS from DCD (requires -D and implies -m).
            -d          Display debug output on standard error.
            -e          Use even parity for DEVICE.
            -l          Use local control for DEVICE.